acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 To do so:
 - Open ACE Arsenal in 3DEN by editing a unit's loadout.
 - Click on the "Loadouts" tab.
-- Click on the "default loadouts" tab.
+- Click on the "Default Loadouts" tab.
 - Enter a loadout name and save.

 This loadout list can be exported to the clipboard by using <kbd>Shift</kbd>. + <kbd>LMB</kbd>. on the export button, doing the same on the import button will import the list currently in the clipboard.

 ## 5. Stats

-ACE Arsenal stats are customizable, I will show you how.
+ACE Arsenal stats are customizable, this will show you how.

 ### 5.1.
 Adding stats via config